 Page load times are now well established as a key ranking signal on Google.
 But more so than that, page load speed is an important factor for driving conversion rates and facilitating a positive user experience.

-A study performed by Kissmetrics revealed that visitors that were “dissatisfied with a site’s performance were more than 79% less likely to ever buy from that site again.”
+A study by Kissmetrics revealed that visitors “dissatisfied with a site’s performance were more than 79% less likely to ever buy from that site again.”
 Yet another study revealed that a page load speed between 3-4 seconds can result in up to a 40% loss in traffic due to abandonment.

 In today’s age, customers want information fast, and if you can’t deliver they will easily bounce to a competitor site that can.

 Responsive designs are inherently conducive to facilitating social sharing on mobile.
 And while social sharing might not directly affect your site’s rank, it will help you gain brand visibility and earn an audience.

 The only thing harder than building a responsive website is reconstructing an existing project to fit the bill.
 Planning ahead and working with your design and marketing teams before feature and design rollouts can help ensure everyone is on the same page.

 With the number of mobile users outpacing desktops at an exponential rate, we as business owners must work to ensure we are providing the best experience possible to earn and retain customers and visitors to our properties.